Can an LLC Own Another LLC? (All You Need to Know)

 What Types of Business Entities Can an LLC Own?

-Additionally, LLCs can own real estate and other assets.
-This gives business owners more flexibility when it comes to their business ventures.
+An LLC can also hold LLCs can own real estate and other assets, which gives owners even more flexibility across their business interests.

 How Does a Parent LLC Protect Its Subsidiaries?

-The parent LLC protects its subsidiaries by setting up separate bank accounts for them and keeping the finances of each LLC isolated.
+The parent LLC protects its subsidiaries by keeping separate bank accounts for each entity and isolating their finances from one another.

 Benefits of an LLC Owning Another LLC